 How does electricity work in electronics and the grid?

 DIRECT CURRENT or DC is similar to the normal flow of water in a hose – it flows in one direction, from the source to the end.
-Historically, DC was originally championed by Thomas Edison in famous Current Wars of the late 1800s.
+Historically, DC was originally championed by Thomas Edison in the famous Current Wars of the late 1800s.
 DC lost the war for the grid but it has found an even more exciting role in modern electronics like computers, phones, and televisions.

 ALTERNATING CURRENT or AC is like the water flowing back and forth within the hose many times per second.
 The water analogy breaks down a little here but AC is easily created by electric generators (also called alternators).
 Nikola Tesla and George Westinghouse championed AC over DC and they eventually prevailed.
 AC is now the global standard for delivering electricity to homes and buildings via the grid.